docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

 ### Button

 Typically used to initiate some action from a window when a user clicks the button;
-for example, accepting a dialog’s current settings, canceling a dialog, bringing up a new dialog, and so on.
+for example, accepting a dialog's current settings, canceling a dialog, bringing up a new dialog, and so on.

-- Set the `text` property to assign a label to identify a Button’s function.
+- Set the `text` property to assign a label to identify a Button's function.
 - The `onClick` callback method provides behavior.

 ```default